llms.txt

 Internationalization

-Kener internationalization has two parts:
+Kener internationalization has three parts:

 1. Localization (translated UI text)